-Description of Beer Categories for the 23rd Annual USBTC Summer Competition Imperial IPA or Beers with an IPA or Amber/Red Ale designation but brewed to reach an Imperial level, Imperial Amber/Red Ale: resulting in intensification of their alcohol and/or hop profile.
+Description of Beer Categories for the 25th Annual USBTC Summer Competition

+Imperial IPA or

+Beers with an IPA or Amber/Red Ale designation but brewed to reach an Imperial level (ABV=8.0%+) Imperial Amber/Red Ale: resulting in intensification of their alcohol and/or hop profile.
 There is no ABV limit.
-Please note that American Black Ale is excluded here and is a category in our winter competition.
+Please note American Black Ale is excluded here (a category in our winter competition) and we have added separate pull-out categories for Hazy (NE-style) IPA & Imperial IPA as summer categories.